 Instructions

-- Put a large pan of lightly salted water on to boil.
-Beat the eggs together in a bowl, season with freshly ground black pepper and stir in most of the cheese.
+- Beat the eggs together in a bowl, season with freshly ground black pepper, and stir in most of the parmesan cheese.3 eggs, 1 dash black pepper, 100 g Parmesan cheese

 - Melt the butter in a large frying pan.
 Using the back of a knife, press down on the garlic bulbs.
 This helps the flavour to be released.
-Add to the frying pan and fry for 2 minutes.
+Add the garlic bulbs to the frying pan and fry for 2 minutes.
 Remove the garlic cloves with a slotted spoon and discard.
-The garlic flavour will be left.
+The garlic flavour will be left.50 g butter, 2 cloves garlic

 The Nutritional Values are computer generated estimates based on industry standards and are provided as a helpful guide only.